Round Forty Seven — Braided Challah

 I disagree.
 I say when life gives you lemons, throw them away (or use them to clean your garbage disposal, and then throw them away) and make challah bread.

 Challah is quite fitting for my current predicament, because it’s a loaf traditionally made for holiday celebrations.
-I’ve made it before in the crown shape, but the braided version is reserved for special occasions.
+I’ve challah crowns, but the braided version is reserved for special occasions.
 Or for times when you’re feeling sad and, dang it, you just need to pull yourself up by your bootstraps and make something delicious.

 Debrief: Not much concern with this loaf.
 It’s pretty self explanatory.
 Just be sure to pay close attention to the braiding instructions, because if you don’t, your loaf might look stunning, but not in a good way.